Pfizer recalls tablets due to increased cancer risk

 |1 x 90 count bottle

-The FDA has asked wholesalers and distributors to stop distribution and quarantine the product immediately.
+The FDA has requested that wholesalers and distributors stop distribution and quarantine the product immediately.
 Those who received the affected products should contact Sedgwick at 888-345-0481 for instructions on how to return their product and how to receive reimbursement.